Hayden Panettiere says relinquishing custody of her daughter was ‘heartbreaking’

 “It was the hardest thing I could do.
 But the best thing for my daughter was to make sure she was okay, take care of myself and make sure I could be a good mom to her.
 And sometimes that means letting go,” she said at the time.

-Panettiere, who is now sober, also revealed at the time that she and her daughter, who is living with her father abroad amid Russia’s war on Ukraine, continue to have a close relationship.
+Panettiere, who is now sober, also revealed at the time that she and her daughter continue to have a close relationship.

-“She has a beautiful life,” she said.
+“She has a beautiful life,” she said of the child who is living with her father abroad amid Russia’s war on Ukraine.
 “I was just with her.
 She’s just an amazing child.
 She’s smart and she’s funny and for whatever reason, she still loves me.”

 The Nashville star opened up about her addiction to opioids, and the impact it and postpartum depression had on her ability to parent her daughter, while speaking to People.